-In the middle of the month, the S%26P 500 plummeted by more than 13% over the course of 10 days, in a defeat that could have been shocking under more normal conditions.
+Investors have become accustomed to temporary bear market rebounds, followed by even more severe losses.
+Nearly half of the trading days have seen the S&P 500 move up or down above 1%, indicating a higher level of volatility.
+In the middle of the month, the S&P 500 plummeted by more than 13% over the course of 10 days, in a defeat that could have been shocking under more normal conditions.
 But these are not normal times for markets.

-As expected, inflation is still the tail that moves the dog in the markets.
-But something has changed, and it largely comes down to perception.
+The Fed then promised that it would be “transitory”.
+They began to launch a “soft landing” for the economy, even as rates rose, and now they warn that more economic problems lie ahead by doing what is necessary to control inflation.
 Market participants have been slow to catch up with the party line and that is reflected in enormous volatility, says David Schassler, director of quantitative investment solutions at VanEck.
 Strong inflation will not die out in October and there will be no Fed meeting until November.

-Still, October should offer valuable clues about the pace of growth and whether the Federal Reserve's aggressive strategy will boost the U.S. UU.

-Retirement planning, budgeting and suite of free wealth management tools.
-Comprehensive management of employer-sponsored retirement accounts, including 401k and 403b.
+Still, October should offer valuable clues about the pace of growth and whether the Federal Reserve's aggressive strategy will boost the US economy.
+Retirement planning, budgeting and suite of free wealth management tools are all important factors to consider when looking at stock market performance.
 The September market performance was a wake-up call for many investors, especially when the August Consumer Price Index (CPI) report showed that inflation had not reached its peak.
-According to Cliff Hodge, chief investment officer at Cornerstone Wealth, investors can expect similar volatility around the release of monthly inflation readings in October: “Inflation remains the most important thing,” he says.
+According to Cliff Hodge, chief investment officer at Cornerstone Wealth, investors can expect similar volatility around the release of monthly inflation readings in October: “Inflation remains the most important thing”, he says.

 If the Federal Reserve finally moves away from its aggressive rate-raising strategy, it will do so in the face of still-high inflation.
 The good news for growth-minded investors, like Hodge, is the wealth of information to look for in the coming months.
-This is because the earnings season, when publicly traded companies report their quarterly results, begins to.
+This is because the earnings season, when publicly traded companies report their quarterly results, begins to take shape.
 The quarterly earnings reports that companies release in the coming weeks will be crucial.